-Objectives Performance Measures ◆ Conduct a general municipal election on November 6, 2018.
+Objectives Performance Measures Conduct a general municipal election on November 3, 2020.
+Performances measures 1 and 2 will be completed in fiscal year 2019-20.
+Performance measures 3 through 5 will be completed in fiscal year 2020-21.
 Prepare for adoption by the City Council, all required resolutions calling, requesting consolidation and setting guidelines for candidate statements.
 Following Council Adoption process documents for approval by the Santa Barbara County Board of Supervisors.
 Prepare candidate Election Guide and assemble candidate packets of all the required forms and/or information.
 Coordinate entire election process with Santa Barbara County Elections Division.
 Work with candidates to assure that all required filings are completed in a timely manner.
 Provide assistance to all candidates during the election process.
 Provide for the timely assuming of office by all elected councilmembers.
+Performance measure 1-3 to be completed in fiscal year 2020-21.
 Work with the County Elections to complete canvass of election.
 Prepare resolutions certifying election for Council Adoption.
 Administer oaths of office and file final required documents for newly elected officials.